mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card-core-methods.en.md

 >
 > Note
 >
-> Consider that the form should be available before all the following steps for correct operation.
+> Before following the steps below, make sure that the form is available, so it can operate correctly.

 ### 3. Configure your public key